import numpy as np

 magnetizations.append(magnetization(a))

-E, dE = np.array(energies).T
+= np.array(energies).T

-We'll also need a bunch of plots, and we'd like to use $C_v$ to let us find the critical temperature as exhibited by our simulation as its maximum.
-Let's stick the analysis we want into a function:
+We’ll also need a bunch of plots, and we’d like to use \(C_v\) to let us find the critical temperature as exhibited by our simulation as its maximum.
+Let’s stick the analysis we want into a function:

-Onsager_critical_temperature = 2 / np.log(1 + 2**0.5) # a theoretical value
+= 2 / np.log(1 + 2**0.5) # a theoretical value

 def analysis(T_range, E, dE, M, dM, plotting=True):

-Cv = dE**2 / k_b / T_range**2 # see Fitzpatrick
+= dE**2 / k_b / T_range**2 # see Fitzpatrick

-maximum_index = np.argmax(Cv)
+Cv = np.argmax(Cv)

-our_critical_temperature = T_range[maximum_index]
+maximum_index = T_range[maximum_index]

-if plotting:
+our_critical_temperature if plotting:

-plt.xlabel(r"Temperature [in units where $k_B = 1$]")
+plt.plot(T_range, E)r"Temperature [in units where $k_B = 1$]")

-plt.ylabel("Average energy per spin")
+plt.xlabel("Average energy per spin")

-plt.xlim(T_range.min(), T_range.max());
+plt.ylabel(min(), T_range.max());

 plt.figure()

-plt.xlabel(r"Temperature [in units where $k_B = 1$]")
+plt.plot(T_range, M)r"Temperature [in units where $k_B = 1$]")

-plt.ylabel("Average magnetization")
+plt.xlabel("Average magnetization")

-plt.xlim(T_range.min(), T_range.max());
+plt.ylabel(min(), T_range.max());

-plt.xlabel(r"Temperature [in units where $k_B = 1$]")
+plt.plot(T_range, Cv, r"Temperature [in units where $k_B = 1$]")

-plt.ylabel("Heat capacity per spin")
+plt.xlabel("Heat capacity per spin")

-plt.xlim(T_range.min(), T_range.max());
+plt.ylabel(min(), T_range.max());

 return our_critical_temperature